 It attempts to improve a basic break-out trade in two ways:

 #1: It uses bar range expansion to confirm the break-out.

-Bar range tends to expand along the path of least resistance and contracts when moving against it.
+Bar range tends to expand when moving along the path of least resistance and contracts when moving against it.
 So this behavior is an effective filter for false break-outs.

-Another standard filter for break-outs is volume analysis, which John Bollinger recommended for the Bollinger Squeeze trading setup.
+Another common filter for break-outs is volume analysis. which John Bollinger recommended for the Bollinger Squeeze trading setup.

 #2: It implements a time limit for follow-through of the break-out bar.

 Recall that the entry stop order must be triggered within 1 to 3 bars.
-The idea is that valid break-outs should present a sense of urgency, and follow-through should come quickly.
+Valid break-outs should present a sense of market urgency, and follow-through should come quickly.

 This rule ensures that if there’s no swift confirmation, we should abandon the trading setup.

 Finally, this setup requires you to buy high and sell low at the entry stage.
 And some traders are uncomfortable with this style of trading.
 Although this is necessary for trend followers, you should only use trading strategies that make sense for you.
 So check out other retracement strategies if you want to experiment with more approaches.